Getting out on the water is an excellent way to explore Waterton Lakes National Park.

 Home to a string of pristine mountain lakes, the park is a paradise for anyone who enjoys being on, in or near the water.

-Boaters planning to stay overnight at a backcountry campsite accessible by water require a wilderness permit.
+Boaters planning to stay overnight at a backcountry campsite accessible by water (Bertha Bay and Boundary Bay) require a wilderness permit.
 Please refer to wilderness camping.
 Overnight camping or sleeping on boats is not permitted.

 Attention boaters - help protect park waters!